Red Mark Logo

 How long will it take my order to arrive?

 There are several answers to this question all depending on which shipping method you choose.
-In the U.S. most of our orders are sent via the USPS (U.S. Postal Service) Or UPS (United Parcel Service) and the amount of in-transit time depends on how far you are from our shipping location in Cincinnati.
-For standard shipping (UPS Ground, USPS First Class or Priority Mail) States bordering Ohio - Indiana, Kentucky, Michigan, West Virginia - usually receive packages within one or two days.
+In the U.S. most of our orders are sent via the USPS (U.S. Postal Service) Or UPS (United Parcel Service) and the amount of in-transit time depends on how far you are from our shipping location in Cincinnati For standard shipping (UPS Ground, USPS First Class or Priority Mail) States bordering Ohio - Indiana, Kentucky, Michigan, West Virginia - usually receive packages within one or two days.
 California and other Western States can take up to a week or 10 days.
 However nothing is guaranteed.
 Everything depends on how busy both services are and the weather.
 Holiday seasons are of course the busiest.
-If you've got to have your order quickly the best thing is to use one of the faster services, which of course adds considerable cost to the shipping charge:

 I was charged an additional shipping charge for an incorrect address a month after I received my order at the correct address!